Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 • Medication reconciliation

-FHIR/HL7 integration topology — Salesforce Health Cloud connecting to Epic, Cerner, Meditech via MuleSoft
+FHIR/HL7 integration topology: Salesforce Health Cloud connecting to Epic, Cerner, Meditech via MuleSoft

 Advanced Therapy Management

-Tracks the full journey:
+Tracks the full path:

-1. Patient identification + qualification
+1. Patient identification plus qualification

 2. Insurance authorization